All Products

 Default

-The default preemption policy of Kubernetes.
-When this policy is used, ACK Scheduler first attempts direct scheduling.
-When resources are insufficient, ACK Scheduler simulates resource preemption to determine the low-priority pods to evict in order to release sufficient resources for scheduling high-priority pods.
+The default Kubernetes preemption policy.
+ACK Scheduler first attempts direct scheduling.
+When resources are insufficient, ACK Scheduler simulates resource preemption to identify the low-priority pods to evict in order to free up resources for the high-priority pod.
 For more information, see Pod priority and preemption.

 ElasticQuota